US military recruitment struggles as coronavirus closes enlistment stations

 Those efforts have happened even as the coronavirus hits the armed forces.

 The Navy had a tumultuous week after an outbreak of the virus was reported aboard the USS Theodore Roosevelt.
 The commanding officer, Capt.
 Brett Crozier, wrote a letter describing the situation on board.
-Crozier was later relieved of duty for not following the chain of command in voicing his concerns.
+Crozier was later relieved of duty for not following the chain of command after his letter was sent from an unsecure email address and was published in the San Francisco Chronicle.

 After testing the sailors on the ship, 155 cases were confirmed among the crew.